Ireland Population · Census 2022 · Electoral Divisions

 Source: CSO Census 2022 — population, age, and household data at electoral division level across all 3,420 EDs.

-Population growth rate by electoral division, Census 2016–2022 Switch to population size → Switch to median age →
+Population by electoral division, Census 2022 Population size → Switch to median age →

 Fastest-growing towns in Ireland — Census 2022

-The fastest-growing towns in Ireland between 2016 and 2022 are concentrated in the Dublin commuter belt and in the suburbs of the major cities.
-All figures are derived from CSO Census 2016 and Census 2022 data at electoral division level.
+The Dublin commuter belt and major city suburbs led Ireland's fastest town growth between 2016 and 2022.
+All figures come from CSO Census 2016 and Census 2022 data at electoral division level.

 Town County Pop.
 2022 Growth 2016–2022